-In addition to your mortgage rate and monthly payment, there are several factors that go into determining if it makes sense to refinance your mortgage including your current and new mortgage balance, how far you are into your current loan, the length of your new loan and your mortgage program (fixed rate, adjustable rate or interest only mortgage).
+In addition to your mortgage rate and monthly payment, there are several factors that go into determining if it makes sense to refinance your mortgage including your current and new mortgage balance, how far you are into your current loan, the length of your new loan and your mortgage program.

-Without having all of the above information about your current and new mortgages it is challenging to make an informed recommendation but as a rule of thumb, when you refinance, your new lower mortgage payment should allow you to recover your closing costs, or breakeven, within 30 months of closing.
-For example, if your closing costs are $10,000 then your new mortgage payment should be approximately $333 less than your current mortgage payment so you can recover your closing costs within 30 months ($10,000 (closing costs) / $333 (monthly payment savings) = 30 months to breakeven).
-You can use our Mortgage Refinance Calculator to review your new mortgage payment, monthly savings and months to breakeven when you refinance.
+As a rule of thumb, when you refinance, your new lower mortgage payment should allow you to recover your closing costs, or breakeven, within 30 months of closing.
+For example, if your closing costs are $5,000 then your new mortgage payment should be at least $167 less than your current mortgage payment so you can recover your the costs within 30 months ($5,000 (closing costs) / $167 (monthly payment savings) = 30 months to breakeven).

-Another reason to refinance is to change your mortgage program.
-For example, borrowers with an adjustable rate or interest only mortgage may refinance into a fixed rate mortgage for greater certainty, especially if interest rates are increasing.
-In some cases it may make sense to refinance to change your mortgage program even if your interest rate or monthly payment increases.
+For example, if you have an adjustable rate or interest only mortgage you may want to refinance into a fixed rate mortgage for greater certainty, especially if interest rates are rising.
+In some cases it may make sense to refinance to switch your mortgage program even if your interest rate, monthly payment and total interest expense increase.